drx/kiwi/README.md

 * Kiwi was written in 2013, with some bugs fixed and tests added more recently.
 * There is no sound support.
 The Z80 processor is handled by dummy code.
 Some games do not work at all because of this.
 * Tested on Linux and macOS.
+* The bundled macOS doesn't work on some machines, in which case you have to run from source.